Philippines at the 2020 Summer Olympics: Administration

 Philippine Football Federation president Mariano Araneta was appointed in August 2019 as chef de mission of the Filipino delegation to the Games by Philippine Olympic Committee (POC) president Abraham Tolentino.
 Araneta was selected for his availability because his national sports association did not qualify a team for the Olympics.
-Araneta succeeded Joey Romasanta who was appointed as chef de mission for the same edition of the Olympics by Tolentino's predecessor, Ricky Vargas.
+Araneta succeeded Joey Romasanta who had been appointed as chef de mission for the same edition of the Olympics by Tolentino's predecessor, Ricky Vargas.

 The Philippine Sports Commission, the Philippine government's sports agency, provided ₱200 million for the country's participation in the Olympics.

-The Philippines also sent five technical officials to the 2020 Summer Olympics namely Karla Cabrera (archery), Marilee Estampador (fencing), Len Escollante (canoe), Jercyl Lerin (rowing) and Ferdinand Pascual (basketball).
+The Philippines also sent five technical officials to the 2020 Summer Olympics: Karla Cabrera (archery), Marilee Estampador (fencing), Len Escollante (canoe), Jercyl Lerin (rowing) and Ferdinand Pascual (basketball).

 Qualification

-The Philippines was targeting to qualify around 38 athletes for the Olympics but only 19 athletes ultimately qualified.
-The Philippines made failed attempts to qualify athletes in archery, basketball (including 3x3), cycling, fencing, karate, surfing, and windsurfing.
-The country also intended to qualify athletes in canoeing, but they had to withdraw their athletes from the Asian qualifiers due to a positive COVID-19 result.
+The Philippines aimed to qualify around 38 athletes for the Olympics, but only 19 athletes ultimately qualified.
+The Philippines failed attempts to qualify athletes in archery, basketball (including 3x3), cycling, fencing, karate, surfing, and windsurfing.
+The country also intended to qualify athletes in canoeing, but had to withdraw its athletes from the Asian qualifiers due to a positive COVID-19 result.

 Opening and closing ceremonies

 For the opening ceremony, it was announced on 7 July 2021 that pole vaulter EJ Obiena and judoka Kiyomi Watanabe would be the flagbearers of the Philippines.
-However, Obiena was dropped as one of the flagbearers, after a new protocol was introduced which required flagbearers to be in Tokyo 48 hours prior to the opening ceremony.
+However, Obiena was dropped as one of the flagbearers, after a new protocol was introduced which required flagbearers to be in Tokyo forty-eight hours prior to the opening ceremony.
 Obiena was set to arrive on 23 July, the date when the opening ceremony was scheduled to be held.
-Boxer Eumir Marcial was announced to be Obiena's replacement.
+Boxer Eumir Marcial was announced as Obiena's replacement.
 In the Parade of Nations, the Philippine delegation was represented by six officials and two athletes.
-The officials wore ready-to-wear barong from the Filipino clothing company Kultura, topped off by a shawl made by Filipino fashion designer Rajo Laurel while the two athletes who served as flagbearers wore the tracksuits supplied by Asics.
+The officials wore ready-to-wear barong from the Filipino clothing company Kultura, topped off by a shawl made by Filipino fashion designer Rajo Laurel.
+The two athletes who served as flagbearers wore the tracksuits supplied by Asics.
 Boxer Nesthy Petecio was named as flagbearer for the closing ceremony.